elyarzv/object_shape_completion/README.md

 The converted files will be stored in corresponding folder inside models/binvox_files folder.

 ### Viewing binvox files
-The created binvox files can be [viewed][def2] by the viewvox execution file.
+The created binvox files can be viewed by the [viewvox][def2] execution file.
 For example to view the binvox file models/binvox_files/002_master_chef_can/textured.binvox the following command should be run:

 `./viewvox models/binvox_files/002_master_chef_can/textured.binvox `